< Back to Employer Hub / Learner Hub

 - Transfers make an impact by strengthening the wider care sector

-- Government co-funding means apprenticeships remain affordable even for non-levy payers
+- Government co-funding means apprenticeships remain affordable even for non-levy payers, and the new skills levy will also support shorter modular training formats for immediate skill needs

 - Need help?
-Book a call with one of our team who will walk you through the process and answer any questions
+Book a call with one of our team or explore how a health & social care apprenticeship provider can walk you through the process and answer any questions

 Apprenticeship levy FAQs